5.6 Defect Management

 • A useful defect report gives enough context for analysis, reproduction, prioritization, fixing, retesting, and process improvement.

-• Severity describes impact; priority describes urgency or business order for fixing.
+• Severity describes the degree of impact; priority describes urgency or business order for fixing, and the two are independent.

 • Static testing findings should be handled with a similar level of discipline when appropriate.